About the Office of the Ohio Consumers' Counsel

-OCC represents Ohio consumers in legal cases at regulatory agencies where decisions are made about the prices and quality of their utility services.
+OCC represents Ohio consumers in legal cases at regulatory agencies that make decisions about the prices and quality of their utility services.
 OCC also advocates in the legislature for laws that promote affordable and reliable utility services for consumers.
-OCC provides outreach and education to consumers on utility issues and their choices in the transition to competitive markets.
+OCC provides outreach and education to consumers on utility issues and their choices in the competitive energy markets.

-State and federal utility cases are highly technical.
+State and federal utility cases can be highly technical.
 Individual Ohioans are unlikely to have the time or resources to be able to advocate on their own behalf in these large cases where others, including utilities, are represented.
 OCC provides consumers with representation where they may otherwise have none.

 Regulator or Advocate?

-State and federal utility regulators balance the interests of all stakeholders in making just and reasonable decisions regarding utility services.
-For regulatory agencies (such as the Public Utilities Commission of Ohio (PUCO)) to make balanced decisions, they should hear from those affected – including the utilities and their customers.
+State and federal utility regulators must balance the interests of all stakeholders in making just and reasonable decisions regarding utility services.
+For regulatory agencies—such as the Public Utilities Commission of Ohio (PUCO)—to make balanced decisions, they should hear from those affected, including the utilities and their customers.
 OCC gives consumers a voice in the regulatory process.
 This voice is backed by legal and technical expertise on complex utility issues.

 Funding and Budget